Underpin-WP/underpin/README.md

 ```

 Looking at the `Shortcode` abstract, we can see that our shortcode atts are stored in `$this->atts`, so we could access that directly if we needed.
-Since this is a simple example, however, we're simply going to return 'Hello world!"
+Since this is a simple example, however, we're simply going to return 'Hello world!'

 ```php